Christ in Me! Who knew?!

 Philippians 2:15-16 Try to shine as lights among the people of this world, as you hold firmly to the message that gives life.

 Christ within me constitutes my good life.
 And the best thing about it – He’s not just for me.
-He’s within us all whether was realize it or not.
-All we have to do is recognize and accept Him in us, and we’ll be filled the most incredible love and joy imaginable, joy that becomes such an integral part of us that we know it even in our toughest times.
+He’s for us all if we accept Him.
+When we do, we’ll be filled the most incredible love and joy imaginable, joy that becomes such an integral part of us that we know it even in our toughest times.